 Later at night, another few hobbies include building and painting scale model airplanes.
 (Did you know the Watch Doctor used to run his own radio-controlled model airplane business?)

 Building with Legos is the current hobby.
 This includes using any of the thousands of bricks and parts from his children’s sets, looking up new plans online and making new creations.

-Other hobbies include cross stitch and growing violets to go along with other daily things like walking with his wife, Jan, and energetic black lab, Charley, for walks all over town every morning.
+Other hobbies include cross stitch and growing violets to go along with other daily things like going with his wife, Jan, and energetic black lab, Charley, for walks all over town every morning.

 Mark Sirianni Watch Repair

 25 Fraley Street